-It’s been awhile since I’ve indulged in pizza.
+It’s been a while since I’ve indulged in pizza.
 I was so inspired by this post from the Minimalist Baker and decided it was time to add another pizza recipe to the list.
-Not only does Minimalist Baker have nice simple recipes, a lot of them are vegan too, but the photography is superb!
+Not only does Minimalist Baker have nice simple recipes, but a lot of them are also vegan too, and the photography is superb!
 Take a look and find some inspiration for yourself through both the recipes and photography.

-Of course, for this recipe we aren’t using cheese, only almond parmesan which is fantastic served on top of your slice of pizza pie.
-We’ll be dousing this pizza with a nice balsamic tomato sauce and lots of beautiful veggies making this a colorful pizza with lot’s of wonderful flavor.
+Of course, for this recipe, we aren’t using cheese, only almond parmesan, which is fantastic served on top of your slice of pizza pie.
+We’ll be dousing this pizza with a nice balsamic tomato sauce and lots of beautiful veggies making this a colorful pizza with lots of wonderful flavors.

-I just thought it was so cool to cook your pizza in a skillet but feel free to use your normal method such as a pizza stone, which I also love, or other baking dish that your accustomed to (just adjust directions to your baking vessel).
+I just thought it was so cool to cook your pizza in a skillet but feel free to use your normal method, such as a pizza stone, which I also love, or another baking dish that you are accustomed to (just adjust directions to your baking vessel).

-After doing a quick google search I decided I liked this recipe using roasted vegetables and used that as a templet as well.
+After doing a quick google search, I decided I liked this recipe using roasted vegetables and used that as a template as well.
 There are a few steps to the recipe, but it moves along easily.

 These are the colorful vegetables we’ll be using for our pizza pie.
 We’ll be roasting the vegetables for the pizza and the tomatoes for the sauce.